Approximate unitary $t$-designs by short random quantum circuits using nearest-neighbor and long-range gates: Introduction

 \item Can we prove a comparison lemma for random circuits, i.e., can we show that if two random circuits are close to each other, then they become $t$-designs after roughly the same amount of time?
 Such comparison lemma may imply that other natural families of low-depth circuits are approximate $t$-designs.
 A related question is whether deleting random gates from a circuit family can ever speed up convergence to being a $t$-design.
 Such a bound has been called a ``censoring'' inequality in the Markov-chain literature.

 \item Our results do not say much about the actual constants that appear in the asymptotic bounds for the required size for anti-concentration.
-We conjecture the leading term in the anti-concentration time for random circuits on complete graphs is $\frac 53 n \ln n$.
-See \secref{constants} Conjecture \ref{conj:exact-constant} for a precise conjecture and for some justification.
+We conjecture the leading term in the anti-concentration time for random circuits on complete graphs is $\frac 56 n \ln n$.

 For the $D$-dimensional case our bounds inherit constant factors from \cite{BHH-designs}.
 Simple numerical simulation and also the analysis of \cite{NRVH17,NRVH16, BISBDJMN16} suggest that the constant should be $\approx 1$.